+Ginnie Mae's financial statements are presented fairly, in all material respects, in conformity with the United States generally accepted accounting principles.
 Our consideration of internal control over financial reporting would not necessarily disclose all matters in the internal control over financial reporting that might be material weaknesses under standards issued by the American Institute of Certified Public Accountants.
 However, we noted no matters involving the internal control and its operation that we considered to be material weaknesses.

-The results of our tests of compliance with certain provisions of laws and regulations disclosed no instances of noncompliance that are required to be reported herein under Government Auditing Standards, issued by the Comptroller General of the United States and Office of Management and Budget (OMB) Bulletin No. 01-02, Audit Requirements for Federal Financial Statements, as applicable to government corporations.
+The results of our tests of compliance with certain laws, regulations, and provisions of contracts disclosed no instances of noncompliance that are required to be reported herein under Government Auditing Standards and OMB Bulletin No. 01-02, Audit Requirements for Federal Financial Statements, as applicable to government corporations.